Stephen-Anderson-2000/Stephen-Anderson-2000/README.md

 ### Hello
-I'm a full stack developer at Trimble Inc. working in the civil construction software space after graduating from Nottingham Trent University with a Computer Science degree.
+I'm a full stack developer at allpay Ltd working in the financial sector, primarily creating software to assist those who may be unable to bank with high street banks.

 You can reach me at:
 stephen.anderson0220@gmail.com